 Bios should be 100 words or less, beginning with "YOUR NAME is...."

 Simultaneous submissions are fine.
 Notify us and/or withdraw your submission if your work is accepted elsewhere.
 We generally do not publish reprints.
 Upon acceptance with us, please withdraw your work from consideration elsewhere.
-Writers/artists featured in Bicoastal Review should wait six months to submit again.
+Writers/artists featured in Bicoastal Review should wait six months to submit again to General Submissions (feel free to submit to contests).